playfulprogramming/playfulprogramming/content/crutchcorn/posts/stop-outsourcing-your-react-opinions/index.md

 Given this, let's explore how even React's server support has deeply nested roots into React's history and previously built featureset.

+// TODO: Talk about how RSCs were discussed internally at Facebook as early as 2016: https://youtu.be/Fctw7WjmxpU?si=vepJN5ctLoQ38cyf&t=67

 ## Solving the two-computers problems

 From React's 0.4 release all the way until [React's announcement of the then experimental "React Server Components"](https://legacy.reactjs.org/blog/2020/12/21/data-fetching-with-react-server-components.html), server-side rendering in React led to a problem: React would re-render every component from the server once it hit the client.